bariskurt/bptf/README.md

 # BPTF for Dummies
 Bayesian Poisson Tensor Factorization

+This project includes the detailed derivations and a Python code for the tensor factorization with Poisson observations.
+The code is written using Numpy, Scipy and Tensorly libraries.

 ## Doc:
 You can find the detailed derivations of the BPTF model in bptf.pdf